roopekv/Neonland/README.md

 Neonland is a top-down shooter game for Windows and macOS where your goal is to survive waves of enemies by defeating them with an arsenal of neon-colored weapons.

-This game is a school project that I made for a course during my first year majoring in game applications at Metropolis UAS.
+This game is a school project that I made for a course during my first year majoring in game applications at Metropolia UAS.
 It's programmed in C++, excluding the macOS renderer which is written in Swift, interfacing with the C++ codebase via C interoperability.

 The game uses native APIs on both Windows and macOS.